National Study of Health and Wellbeing

 What is the survey?

-During 2014, our research team will interview 7,500 adults aged 16 and over from across England.
-What you tell us will inform and improve local and national planning for health and support services in your area.
+The 2014 survey is the fourth in this series of surveys and aimed to interview around 7,500 adults aged 16 and over from across England.
+The survey findings will inform and improve local and national planning for health and support services.

 Why are we doing this survey?

-By taking part, you'll be helping doctors and other health professionals get a clearer picture of the nation's health and wellbeing.
+Data from this survey helps doctors and other health professionals get a clearer picture of the nation's health and wellbeing.
 This means they'll have the information to make the right choices for the future.
+This survey report will provide detailed information and analyses on the prevalence of both treated and untreated psychiatric disorders in the adult population (aged 16 and over).

 Who is doing the survey?